From Conversational AI to In App Voice Agents: Why Financial Services Needs More Than Chat

 The escalation trap is a symptom of deploying AI as a call deflection tool rather than as a transaction completion tool.

-This is where Agentic UI represents a fundamentally different approach.
-Rather than adding a chat layer on top of existing processes, Agentic UI redesigns the interface itself — the AI orchestrates the entire customer journey, not just the conversation.
+This is where an in app voice agent represents a fundamentally different approach.
+Rather than adding a chat layer on top of existing processes, the agent lives inside the institution's own app, a small microphone button, white labeled with the institution's brand.
+The customer presses it, says what they need in their own words, and the agent creates a plan and executes the entire journey, not just the conversation.

 Context management.
-It maintains context across a multi-step interaction.
-If the customer says "I want to open an account" and then "actually, make it a joint account," the system updates its understanding of the customer's goal without requiring them to start over.
+It maintains context across a multi step interaction.
+If the customer says "I want to open an account" and then "actually, make it a joint account," the agent updates its understanding of the customer's goal without requiring them to start over.

 Action execution.
-It executes actions — triggering a KYC check, capturing a document, initiating a payment — based on what the customer needs.
-It's not just responding to queries; it's completing transactions.
+It executes actions, filling fields, triggering a KYC check, validating a document, initiating a payment, by calling the institution's own APIs.
+It's not just responding to queries; it drives the transaction to completion.

 The voice dimension

-Agentic UI is increasingly voice-enabled.
-Customers can interact by speaking rather than typing — which is particularly important for mobile interactions and for customers who are less comfortable with text-based interfaces.
+Voice is what makes the in app agent work.
+Customers interact by speaking rather than typing, which is particularly important for mobile interactions and for customers who are less comfortable with text based interfaces.

-The most effective Agentic UI implementations support both voice and text, adapting to the customer's preference.
+The most effective in app agents support both voice and text, adapting to the customer's preference.

 The implementation path